 Researchers partnered with the Foundation for International Community Assistance (FINCA) and the Church of Uganda in this evaluation.
 FINCA, whose mission is to provide financial services to the world’s lowest-income entrepreneurs, has worked in Uganda since 1992.
 The Church of Uganda is an Anglican church, representing the second largest religious group in the country.
 As of the 2002 census, 36 percent of the population considered themselves affiliated with the church.
 The Church maintains a large network of youth fellowship groups, based at village churches around the country.
 The youth groups participating in this study had an average of 40 members.
 The average age was 24.5 and 40 percent of members were female.

-Researchers evaluated whether offering financial education or group savings accounts to Ugandan youth groups increased savings.
+Innovations for Poverty Action worked with researchers to evaluate whether offering financial education or group savings accounts to Ugandan youth groups increased savings.
 The study involved 240 Church of Uganda youth groups, which were randomly assigned to receive financial education, a group savings account, both financial education and a savings account, or neither intervention.
 There were 60 youth groups in each arm of the study.

 The curriculum for the financial education intervention was designed in partnership with Straight Talk Foundation and Freedom from Hunger.
 The ten-session, fifteen-hour curriculum taught concepts and skills for improving savings behavior, including role-playing the differences between saving and borrowing to achieve a goal, how to keep a budget, and strategies for successfully discussing sensitive topics around money.

 Researchers partnered with FINCA to design a group savings account without fees and with simple account-opening procedures, which minimized common barriers to opening accounts.
 Each club had only one account and was responsible for maintaining a ledger with individual members’ savings.
 Clubs were also required to make a deposit within thirty days of opening the account and to maintain a minimum balance of 50,000 UGX (US$20).